 Having an extra drain on the bottom of your wet-dry vac, allows for easier drainage.
 If you plan on sucking up a lot of water look for the feature if you want to make life easier.

 The difference between these two types of tanks are simple.
 Plastic tanks will be lighter in weight and won’t dent.
 Stainless steel tanks are going to be slightly heavier but durable and easier to clean.
 Go with one that will suit your cleaning needs.

-If you are looking for a wet-dry vac that can suck up dirt from the entire soccer team, or just one for small jobs around the house, doitbest.com has got you covered.
-Check out all of our options, and ship for free to one of our local, independently owned stores today!
+If you are looking for a wet-dry vac that can suck up dirt from the entire soccer team, or just one for small jobs around the house, we've has got you covered.
+Check out all of our options, online or in-store today!